Clinical Program on Psychotherapy Practice

 - Group Psychotherapy:

-- Theories related to group work combined with the theoretical concepts in the “here and now” experience of process groups.
+- Theories related to group work as well as a “here and now” experience in a process group.

 - Couples Psychotherapy: